Rate Retriever Logo

 Data shows that senior drivers have a higher risk of being injured in a car accident and are more likely to cause accidents than younger drivers.
 Many age-related factors, such as loss of vision, motor skills and even some medical conditions can increase the likelihood of a crash.

 As a result, car insurance companies often charge senior drivers higher rates to offset the increased risk of a claim.
-When shopping for the best car insurance for elderly drivers, it’s a good idea to get quotes from multiple carriers to see which provider can offer the lowest rate.
+When shopping for the best car insurance for elderly drivers, it’s a good idea to get quotes from multiple carriers to see which provider can offer the lowest rate.a

 What is the best insurance for a senior?